Medical Microbiology Journal Club Guidelines

 Who has to present?

-To stimulate discussion, the two students who presented the previous session to initiate the questioning, then it will be opened to other students and finally to the general audience.
+To stimulate discussion, the two students who presented the previous session will initiate the questioning, then it will be opened to other students and finally to the general audience.

 Types of articles that you can choose: